 All graduate students at UBC who have research interests which embrace some aspect of Sicily will be invited to become research associates of CSAS; but any graduate student who can demonstrate an interest in and knowledge of res Sicilianae may also request enrolment from the Director.

 Fieldwork is an essential part of historical research: it provides the oxygen of fresh discoveries which allow the subject to be continually re-assessed and our knowledge about the ancient world to be ever expanding.
 Student involvement in this fieldwork will be strongly encouraged and promoted through the establishment of field-schools in Sicily.
-This will provide UBC students, both undergraduate and graduate, with experiential education, in which valuable skills, particularly scientific and life skills, will be gained.
-It is hoped that, funding permitting, fieldwork in Sicily will form a central part of the activities of CSAS.
+This is providing UBC students, both undergraduate and graduate, with experiential education, in which valuable skills, particularly scientific and life skills, will be gained.

 UBC’s recent and current Sicilian field projects:

 - The Kaukana project is designed to investigate the character and economic context of the late Roman and Byzantine village of Kaukana near Punta Secca, on the south coast of Sicily in the province of Ragusa.
 The site was noted but not published by Paolo Orsi early in the twentieth century, and was only brought to scholarly attention in the mid-1960s, when building expansion for holiday homes encountered ancient structures.
 Surface clearance identified a village settlement of some 25 individual structures scattered haphazardly along the coastal strip, and some of these were partly investigated at the time by Professor Paola Pelagatti, in a series of campaigns which lasted until 1972.
 One of those structures, the church, has also been investigated more recently, by Professor G. Di Stefano, who is also co-director of the present project.
-The Kaukana project has concentrated on Building 6, where excavation has taken place between 2008 and 2010.
-For a press release click here.
-Reports on this work have been published in Journal of Roman Archaeology (2009), Minerva (2010), Current World Archaeology (2010), American Journal of Archaeology (2011), Kalos (2011), Antike Welt (2011), International Journal of Osteoarchaeology (with C. Sulosky Weaver) (2012), Mouseion (2013), Phoenix (2013) and Sicilia Antiqua (2013).
+The Kaukana project has concentrated on Building 6, where excavation has taken place between 2008 and 2010, funded by the Social Studies and Humanities Research Council of Canada (SSHRC).
+Reports on this work have been published in Journal of Roman Archaeology (2009), Minerva (2010), Current World Archaeology (2010), American Journal of Archaeology (2011), Kalos (2011), Antike Welt (2011), International Journal of Osteoarchaeology (with C. Sulosky Weaver) (2012), Mouseion (2013), Phoenix (2013), Sicilia Antiqua (2013) and Sicilia Archeologica (2017).
+See also the text of the XIth Byvanck Lecture delivered by Professor Wilson in Leiden in 2017: http://www.babesch.org/downloads/BABESCH_Byvanck_Lecture_2017_Wilson.pdf

-- The Gerace project, launched in 2013 an intended as a five-year project (including post-excavation), is designed to study a Roman villa in Enna province in its historical, social and economic context.
-For more details, see the excavation reports posted on this website.
+- The Gerace project, launched in 2013 and running at least until 2019, is designed to study a Roman villa in Enna province in its historical, social and economic context.
+This has been generously supported by two SSHRC Insight Grant awards.
+For more details, see the excavation reports posted on this website, via 'Archaeological Field Schools' on the Home Page.